lregnier/faunadb-warehouse-example/tutorial/README.md

 CreateClass({name: "orders"});
 ```

-In order to access the data within the classes other than by its Refs, we need to create a class index.
-An index is a database entity that facilitates data lookups.
+In order to access the data within the classes, we need to create a class index.
+An index is a database entity that allows the retrieval of instances by attributes other than their refs.
+A class index in this case will return all instances for a given class.

-> Indexes allow for the organization and retrieval of instances by attributes other than their Refs.
+> A _reference_, or _ref_ for short, is an identifier present in every object in the database.
+A ref encodes the class it belongs to along with a unique id, and is therefore unique within the scope of the database in which it is stored.

 Run below queries in the shell for creating the class indexes: